 A man grateful for his own recovery, Robert and his family founded Any Length Retreat to help others find lasting recovery from substance use disorders.

 Taking his first drink at age 12, in and out of multiple treatment centers through his teens, and blaming everyone else for his problems, Robert eventually ran out of road, using heroin, and found himself pleading guilty and sentenced to 30 months in prison.
 During his incarceration, his higher power reached him for the first time, and he felt complete freedom despite being locked up.

 In 2012 Robert and his family founded Any Length Retreat and committed to a life of service to those who suffer from this disease.
-As a Certified Peer Recovery Support Specialist, Robert finds his life’s purpose through Any Length Retreat’s mission.
+As a Certified Peer Recovery Support Specialist, Robert finds his life’s purpose through Any Length Retreat’s mission and vision.

 Evan MorrisionAdmissions / Family Coordinator